Oliver-Feighan/exercise_log/README.md

 # exercise log
 GUI for keeping track of exercise - links to an sqlite database file

-# DO NOT RUN WITH PYTHON 3.7 AND MAC <BR/> THIS WILL HARD CRASH YOUR COMPUTER

 ## general notes

 due to free access of jetbrains, I'm developing this in pycharm.
 Turns out pycharm has great tools for reading